google/zetasql/docs/one-pager.md

 ORDER BY SchoolID, LastName;
 ```

-The following rules apply when ordering values:

-+  NULLs: In the context of the `ORDER BY` clause, NULLs are the minimum
-   possible value; that is, NULLs appear first in `ASC` sorts and last in `DESC`
-   sorts.
-+  Floating point data types: see
-   [Floating Point Semantics][floating-point-semantics]
-   on ordering and grouping.
+When used in conjunction with
+[set operators][set-operators],

-When used in conjunction with [set operators][set-operators], the `ORDER BY` clause applies to the result set of the entire query; it does not
+the `ORDER BY` clause applies to the result set of the entire query; it does not
 apply only to the closest `SELECT` statement.
 For this reason, it can be helpful
 (though it is not required) to use parentheses to show the scope of the `ORDER
 BY`.